 If you like to see how complicated machinery works and troubleshoot problems, then this program may be for you.
 This three-and-a-half-year paid training program leads to the position of instrument mechanic.

-Physical requirements include lifting 50 to 75 pounds, sitting, walking, bending, squatting, climbing, kneeling, twisting, standing, raking, shoveling, etc. The environment includes working at heights and in confined spaces with exposure to heat, cold, dampness, dirt, temperature changes, rotating equipment, energized systems and coal dust (fossil only).
-Safety requires proper footwear, hearing and eye protection, hard hats and use of respirators.
+Physical requirements include lifting 50 to 75 pounds, sitting, walking, bending, squatting, climbing, kneeling, twisting, standing, raking, shoveling, etc. The environment includes working at heights and in confined spaces with exposure to heat, cold, dampness, dirt, temperature changes, rotating equipment, energized systems, and coal dust (fossil only).
+Safety requires proper footwear, hearing and eye protection, hard hats, and the use of respirators.

 Current pay for the training program is as follows:

-Upon successful completion of the IM training program, the employee becomes an Instrument Mechanic.
-Current pay for the position is $ 59,860 in both fossil and nuclear plants.
+Starting salary is $66,025 and progressively increases up to $84,890 as the trainee advances through the program.
+Upon successful completion of the training program, the employee becomes an Instrument Mechanic.
+Current pay for the position is $94,320 in both fossil and nuclear plants.

 In order to be considered for this training program, a candidate must have two years of algebra or higher at the high school or college level and must meet one of the criteria below: